leo-editor/leo-editor/leo/doc/demo.md

 **demo.set_text_delta(self, delta, w=None)**

-Updates the style sheet for the given widget (default is the body pane).
+Updates the style sheet for the given widget w (default is the body pane).
 Delta increases the text size by the given number of points.

 Presenters may alter the appearance of captions by using changing the following stylesheet::